Mac OS X Panther

 Mac OS X Panther (version 10.3) is the fourth major release of macOS, Apple's desktop and server operating system.
 It followed Mac OS X Jaguar and preceded Mac OS X Tiger.
 It was released on October 24, 2003, with the retail price of US$129 for a single user and US$199 for a five user, family license.

-The main features of Panther included a refined Aqua theme, Exposé, Fast user switching, and a new Finder.
+The main features of Panther included a refined Aqua theme, Exposé, Fast user switching, and an updated Finder interface.
 Panther also included Safari as its default browser, as a change from Internet Explorer in Jaguar.